 This will project vertices along a chosen axis until they touch the shrink target.
 Vertices that never touch the shrink target are left in their original position.

 - Subdivision Surface Levels

-- This applies a (temporary) Catmull-Clark subdivision to the modified object, before computing the wrap when using Projection mode.
+This applies a (temporary) Catmull-Clark subdivision to the modified object’s geometry, before computing the wrap.

 This allows you to select the allowed direction(s) of the shrink along the selected axis.
-With more than one Shrinkwrap Modifier, negative and positive axes can be combined.
+If both options are enabled, the modifier tries both ways and selects the closest hit.

 - Auxiliary Target

 An additional object to project over.

 This will snap vertices to the nearest vertex of the shrunk target.
 It adds no extra options.

 This method doesn’t support the Snap Mode setting described below.

 Target Normal Project¶